julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 ## The Maiden Years: Blood Awakening & Boundary Formation

 **Approx. menarche to early adulthood**
+*This stage centered on protection, gentle tonics, and learning bodily awareness.*

 This stage focused on:
 - regulating first blood